 Does Skyworks Solutions Have A Good ROE?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-Pleasingly, Skyworks Solutions has a superior ROE than the average (14%) company in the Semiconductor industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+As you can see in the graphic below, Skyworks Solutions has a higher ROE than the average (9.9%) in the Semiconductor industry.

 How Does Debt Impact ROE?